Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Results

-Where $P(y|x)$ is the probability assigned to $y$ by the model, given context $x$. \end{lemma} The proof is presented in appendix \ref{proof_lemma}.
+Where $P(y_1\oplus y_2|x)$ is the probability of producing the answer $y_1\oplus y_2$, given context $x$.
+The constant $c=\frac{M^2}{\sigma^2\cdot h(\frac{3\Delta\cdot M}{4\sigma^2})} $, with $h(x)=(x+1)\log(x+1)-x$. \end{lemma} The proof is presented in appendix \ref{proof_lemma}.
 The intuition behind this result is that as there are typically more incorrect choices to make when generating code, random noise usually reduces the probability for sequences with finite confidence.
 Thus most sequences get their probability reduced, while very few random sequences get a large increase, and these are usually not correct solutions.

 The assumption on bounded probability for the correct token $[\epsilon,1-\epsilon]$ implies we are considering solutions where the model has high but limited confidence in each decoding step.
 While LLMs are often very confident in ``obvious" next steps (line break, etc.), in practice, during generation, nucleus sampling is commonly used, where sampling only occurs if the model is not overly confident. \eg~with $p=0.95$, if a token's probability $P$, is larger than $0.95$, then the probability is rounded $1$.
 Thus when considering probabilities of sequences, it suffices to look only at decoding steps where the model is not too confident, hence we can consider $\epsilon\approx 0.05$.